 Authors bare all with true-to-life tales about a personal fiasco.
 Want to hear your favorite writer in his most fumbling moment, in the midst of some accidental shenanigans?
 Now’s your chance.
 Brin-Jonathan Butler, Heidi Julavits, Rebecca Makkai, and Manuel Martinez.

 8:30–9:15PM – You Should Know These Poets

 You’ve been missing something in your life.
 You tried to fill the hole with a truck, a sweetheart, a breakfast taco.
 You know all the bands and all the clubs.
 Why aren’t you whole yet?
 Because you’ve never heard these poets.
 Come fix that.
-Sponsored by Sasha West and Sorin Oak Review.
-With Tomás Morín, Paul Otremba, Juliana Spahr, and more.
+Hosted by Sasha West and Sorin Oak Review.
+With Cyrus Cassells, Carrie Fountain, Tomás Morín, Paul Otremba, and Juliana Spahr.